-The term “productivity” is technically defined as the “measure of the efficiency of a person, machine, or system in converting inputs into useful outputs,” according to the Business Dictionary.
+The term “productivity” is technically defined as the “measure of economic or business performance that indicates how efficiently people, companies, industries and whole economies convert inputs into outputs,” according to Oracle’s Netsuite.
 The higher the output versus input, the greater the productivity.

-In healthcare, hospitals and practice groups measure provider productivity in Relative Value Units (RVUs), a national standard set by Medicare/CMS to determine how much to pay doctors for their services.
-It's a number based on the volume of work or effort physicians expend in treating patients for each of the services and procedures covered under the Physician Fee Schedule.
+In healthcare, hospitals and practice groups measure provider productivity in Relative Value Units (RVUs), a national standard set by Centers for Medicare & Medicaid Services (CMS) to determine how much to pay doctors for their services.
+It’s a number based on the volume of work or effort physicians expend in treating patients for each of the services and procedures covered under the Physician Fee Schedule.

 The RVU/RBRVS system was created to bring more uniformity to Medicare’s reimbursement systems while also trying to control escalating medical spending in an era when reimbursements are in decline.